Browse Dictionary: Letter “A”

 Etymology: Gujarati/Braj - alakh; Prakrit - alakkha; Sanskrit - alakshya (अलक्ष्य - unseen, unknown).

-a-lakh, Unseeable/Unseen, Imperceptible/Imperceivable, One who cannot be seen or understood, One who is beyond understanding/comprehension.
+a+lakh, the Unseeable/Unseen, the Imperceptible/Imperceivable, One who cannot be seen or known/understood, One who is beyond understanding/comprehension, the Divine, IkOankar.

 Etymology: Gujarati/Braj - alakh; Prakrit - alakkha; Sanskrit - alakshya (अलक्ष्य - unseen, unknown).